ESPHome supports the Raspberry Pi Pico W (RP2040)

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-It's been coming, and now it's here; ESPHome adds support for the Raspberry Pi Pico W. The Raspberry Pi Pico W is a variant of the vanilla Pico board with Wi-Fi onboard.
-Besides the included radio, there are no differences between the two models.
-Most importantly, both are powered by the first microcontroller designed by Raspberry Pi Ltd in the UK, the RP2040.
-While other boards using the same microcontroller are available, such as the better specced Nano RP2040 Connect from Arduino, ESPHome currently only supports the Raspberry Pis.
+It's been coming, and now it's here: ESPHome has added support for the Raspberry Pi Pico W. The Raspberry Pi Pico W is a variant of the original Pico board, enhanced with built-in Wi-Fi capabilities.
+Apart from the onboard radio, there are no differences between the two models.
+Crucially, both are powered by the RP2040, the first microcontroller designed by Raspberry Pi Ltd in the UK.
+While there are other boards using the same microcontroller, such as the Nano RP2040 Connect from Arduino, ESPHome currently only supports the Raspberry Pi models.

 What is the Raspberry Pi Pico W?

-As I had already explained in an earlier article, the Raspberry Pi Pico W sits somewhere between the ESP32 and ESP8266 in terms of performance and connectivity.
-Despite that, Raspberry Pi's smallest offering does have certain advantages: For starters, as Raspberry Pi approves resellers, so you can rest assure that what you are purchasing is the real thing.
-Even if the performance isn't as strong as the ESP32 on paper, the Pico is capable of running TensorFlow Lite and should suffice for all but a few specialized ESPHome nodes.
+As discussed in an earlier article, the Raspberry Pi Pico W sits between the ESP32 and ESP8266 in terms of performance and connectivity.
+Despite this, Raspberry Pi's compact offering has notable advantages: Firstly, Raspberry Pi-approved resellers ensure that you are purchasing a genuine product.
+Although the Pico's performance may not match the ESP32 on paper, it is capable of running TensorFlow Lite and should suffice for most ESPHome nodes.

-What might sway you in the direction of the ESP32 and ESP8266 is the wide variety of boards.
-Currently, ESPHome only supports the Raspberry Pi Pico W, which is on the larger size (21 mm × 51.3 mm × 12.9 mm).
-Other boards are using the RP2040 available, such as the miniscule Seeed Studio XIAO RP2040 (20 mm × 17.5 mm × 3.5 mm), however, these are unsupported and only a handful of third-party boards have wireless networking.
+One factor that might sway you towards the ESP32 or ESP8266 is the variety of available boards.
+Currently, ESPHome only supports the Raspberry Pi Pico W, which has relatively large dimensions (21 mm × 51.3 mm × 12.9 mm).
+Other RP2040-based boards, such as the Seeed Studio XIAO RP2040 (20 mm × 17.5 mm × 3.5 mm), are unsupported and few third-party boards offer wireless networking.

-One board I'm hoping to see supported is the Arduino Nano RP2040 Connect—though currently there are no signs of it being worked on.
-It comes in at the same size as the Raspberry Pi Pico W, but packs a handful of neat extras: While the SoC is unchanged, it has eight times the amount of flash memory (16 MB).
-It also features an onboard LSM6DSOXTR six-axis IMU (3D gyroscope and 3D accelerometer), MP34DT06JTR MEMS omnidirectional microphone, and RGB LED.
-Besides that, I appreciate what the Italian has done for open-source hardware and software, making me feel more comfortable with a purchase compared to a cheap Chinese knock off.
-What could delay the adoption is the fact that it uses a different radio module than the Raspberry Pi Pico W.
+One board that could be a valuable addition is the Arduino Nano RP2040 Connect, though there are currently no indications of support in development.
+It shares the same size as the Raspberry Pi Pico W but includes additional features: it has eight times the flash memory (16 MB) and includes an onboard LSM6DSOXTR six-axis IMU (3D gyroscope and 3D accelerometer), MP34DT06JTR MEMS omnidirectional microphone, and RGB LED.
+Additionally, the Arduino brand’s commitment to open-source hardware and software provides a level of trustworthiness absent in many cheaper alternatives.
+A potential obstacle to adoption is the use of a different radio module than the Raspberry Pi Pico W.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.